 Students are asked not to send "friend" requests to employees of Topeka Collegiate.
-Topeka Collegiate employees are unable to accept these requests and will not communicate via non-sanctioned electronic communication with students, with the exception of relatives.
-Parents should not use social media as a means of conducting official school business with Topeka Collegiate employees.
+Topeka Collegiate employees cannot accept these requests and will not communicate via non-sanctioned electronic communication with students, except relatives.
+Families should not use social media to conduct official school business with Topeka Collegiate employees.

-Apps or social media platforms on personal devices are the responsibility of parents and guardians.
-Topeka Collegiate is not responsible for student electronic activity or any personal device activity when not on school grounds or on field trips.
+Parents and guardians are responsible for personal device apps or social media platforms.
+Topeka Collegiate is not responsible for student electronic or personal device activity when not on school grounds or on field trips.